simplertasks/aicommandscript/docs/hackernoon.md

 Link to live example and screenshots and better image for inclusion

-Paste a special version of  Markdown text into ChatGPT.
+Paste a special flavor of  Markdown text into ChatGPT.
 Get a working AI app back.

 **AICS (AI Command Script)** is an open-source, MIT-licensed format that lets you describe AI apps using simple, human-readable blocks.
-Think of it as *Markdown for AI apps* — you define setup, flow, logic, and templates, and the AI executes it directly.
+Think of it as *Markdown for AI apps* — you define setup, flow, format, logic, and templates, and the AI executes it directly.

 **See you in action:**
 url here